According to reports e-waste (electronic waste) is estimated to reach a record high in 2018.

 - The proposed laws would require that products can be disassembled and reassembled again with designs that allow an easy access to the parts that could break.
 They would also require manufacturers to make replacement parts, instructions and tools available, while special provisions would improve durability and recycling.
 For now they mostly concern dishwashers, washing machines, fridges, lights, TVs, displays and servers.

 - EU governments are expected to either accept or reject these laws by the end of the year.
-Some countries are already set to oppose the proposed laws, NGOs revealed in September.

 Will change happen?
 Not if big business gets its way